No More Room in Hell: Controversy

-Although No More Room in Hell was well received because of its realism and its gameplay, there was a significant source of controversy over the inclusion of Zombie Children.
-Whereas many other literature, movies and video games tend to shy away from the topic of zombified children, No More Room in Hell both portrayed zombified children and also lets players dispatch them, which triggered heated debates within the community.
+Although No More Room in Hell was well received because of its realism and its gameplay, there was a significant source of controversy over the inclusion of zombie children.
+Whereas many other literature, movies and video games tend to shy away from the topic of zombified children, No More Room in Hell both portrayed zombified children and also lets players kill them, which triggered heated debates within the community.
 Despite the controversial nature of zombified children, the Project Manager and the development team decided to keep them, stating quote:

 "To officially address the topic of children zombies:

 We will not be removing them.
 They are a core component of our game design, our design philosophy, and our long-term vision for NMRiH.
 Part of our goal was to create a zombie game not based on killing and action, but on tension and fear and moral and ethical choice.
 We are attempting to simulate a real-world collapse of society as a result of a lethal epidemic.
 If you cannot handle it, do not play the game.
 We are sorry that some people seem to be offended for one reason or another but we are NOT going to censor our game and our vision.

 Reading some posts by players off-put by the zombie children, being unable to shoot them on first encounter.. that is something that we set out to achieve.
 That reaction is actually intentional, that is what we wanted.
 This is a game about survival.

 Our game is free, and we developed it solely out of passion and fun to make the zombie game we always wanted.
 If you do not like it, we are sorry and it's unfortunate but this is a no-compromise situation.

 We appreciate any and all feedback on the game, as always."